nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User gets the <ins>list of appointments(UC02)<ins>.
-2. User requests to mark a specified appointment for a specified patient.
+2. User requests to unmark a specified appointment for a specified patient.
 3.  idENTify unmarks the selected appointment.